aktcope4066/semGroup18/use-cases/usecase05.md

 ## SUB-VARIATIONS

-1. The top N populated countries in a continent where N is provided by the user.
+1. The top n populated countries in a continent where n is provided by the user.
-2. The top N populated countries in a region where N is provided by the user.
+2. The top n populated countries in a region where n is provided by the user.

 ## SCHEDULE